A Travel and Lifestyle Blog

 Sometimes, you visit a place that weaves its way under your skin.
 Something that you see or experience leaves such a lasting impression on you, that it somehow puts a kink in your DNA.
 It moves you, teaches you, and you know that there will always be a file labeled xyz in your brain.
 Well a visit to the Jewish Quarter in Prague did this to me.
 It broke me down a little, then put me back together, but slightly differently than I was.
 Iv spoken before about how I feel travel helped shape the person that I am today in this post, Why I Feel Travel Can Be The Key To Growth and Wellbeing.
 This trip to Prague has just placed another layer.
 Let me tell you all the wonderful things Prague has to offer, and why Prague is the city that changed me a little.

 Prague has so much to offer, and depending on the time of year you go, you can find the city not as crowded as you may expect.
 I spoke to you about the basics of our trip in this post, Your Guide To Prague in The Autumn – The practical stuff, so in this post I will be letting you know about the things you can do to make the most of a visit to this gorgeous city.
 Bursting with history and culture, everyday was a school day for us.
-Im not going to give you our full itinerary, but I will share with you the things I think are a must do in Prague.
+Im not going to give you our full itinerary, (you would be here forever), but I will share with you some of the Prague activities I suggest are a must do in the City.

 I had read up on the Jewish Quarter before arriving in Prague, so I knew that it was an area had a torrid history.
 In the 13th century, Jewish people were made to leave their homes, and made to all settle and live in one area.
 Over the years, Jews expelled from various other countries were made to live in this area, as they were banned from living anywhere else in Prague.
 During Hitler’s occupation, he wanted the area preserved as a kind of “museum of an extinct race”.
-The Jewish Quarter has six synagogue’s and these (except the Old-New Synagogue, which requires an additional ticket) form part of the walking tour or entrance only tickets that you can pay to do.
+The Jewish Quarter has six synagogue’s and these (except the Old-New Synagogue, which requires an additional ticket) form part of this particular option of Prague tours, or entrance only tickets that you can pay to do.
 We chose to do the entrance only tickets, which cost £12 each, as we wanted to go around at our own pace.
 You can read more about the options, walking tours etc here.
 You can also do walking tours which are free, and you just pay a tip to the guide.
 We didnt do one ourself, but saw lots of them going around.
-Lots of options of the free tours throughout Prague can be found here.
+Lots of options of the free walking tour in Prague can be found here.

 We went into 4 of the six synagogue’s, and the Pinkas synagogue, built in the 1500’s, was my undoing.
 As soon as you walk in, the walls are covered, a floor to ceiling memorial, with names.
 These names, all 80,000 of them, were the names of the Jewish victims from the area, killed in Nazi occupation.
 That in itself was a shocking visual representation, but up on the first floor was where I lost all my composure.
 The upstairs concentrates on the fate of the Jewish children.
 There were photos of some of the children that were kept under house arrest in the area, before being taken off to the camps, and drawings that they had created.
 In an effort to try to keep a little bit of normality and fun for the children (that were not allowed out during the day, could only go out for one hour of a night time and were all expelled from school) the children were encouraged to draw.
 The drawings spoke a thousand words.
 Drawings of children being torn from parents.
 Drawings of children praying at the gates of freedom.
 Drawings of children crying with arms outstretched.
 It was harrowing.
 I couldn’t stop the tears from falling as I went from picture to picture, feeling like I owed these innocents my attention to their work.
 My heart was breaking for these lost souls, but I felt strongly that I owed it to them to learn their story.
 I felt devastated, but also in awe of the Jewish people’s resilience and determination to never be made to not feel pride in their heritage.
 If you are on a cultural visit to Prague, I urge you to include the Jewish Quarter in your itinerary.